-- Identify common types of presentation tasks in a college class and their purposes
+- Identify common types of presentation tasks in a college class, including individual and group projects

 Presentations can take many forms and potentially serve many purposes.
 When reading the definitions below, keep in mind that many presentations often combine several elements into a hybrid form.
 You may have to pick and choose what will work best for you depending on the instructor and the course.
 Let’s start with the different genres or types of presentations.

 These action-based presentations typically model some behavior or subject matter that has been introduced previously in the class.
-Unlike the Lesson Delivery presentation, a demonstration adds a level of performance in which you show and tell the the audience what you know.
+Unlike the lesson delivery presentation, a demonstration adds a level of performance in which you show and tell the audience what you know.
 You might perform the demonstration yourself, as a way of illustrating the concept or procedure, or you might provide classmates with instructions and guidance as they do it themselves.

 Poster presentations should convey all the information on a subject necessary for a viewer to consider on her own.
 They often consist of short, punchy wording accompanied by strong visuals—graphs, charts, images, and/or illustrations.
 Posters frequently require research to prepare, and they allow for some creativity in design.
 Depending on the assignment, your poster may be part of a gallery of poster presentations with your classmates.
 Your poster has to communicate everything that is important without you being there to explain it to your audience.